-The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the N Digital has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the N Digital from Contax.
+Both the SX620 and the N Digital have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Contax.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Contax websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SX620 or the Contax N Digital – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot SX620 HS:

 - More detail: Offers more megapixels (20.2 vs 6.1MP) with a 78% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (922k vs 200k dots).